 Bio: Taan Shapiro

 One day in my 10th grade English class, my teacher assigned a research paper on whatever we wanted to write.
 As a long time woodwind player, the idea of teaching music to people who are blind popped into my head.
 And, like any idea, I explored the answer.
-It was at this moment in 1998, the dawning of the Internet, I wrote my first e-mails.
+It was at this moment in 1998, at the dawning of the Internet, I wrote my first e-mails.
 One of whom was the late Bettye Krolick, a published author on this very topic and the other e-mail was to a teacher of music at Texas School for the Blind.
 They both advised that I start my career as a Teacher of the Visually Impaired (TVI).

 Subsequently, I completed my high school community service project at the Cleveland Sight Center working in their pre-school.
 I spent two summers working at the Cleveland Sight Center summer camp too.